2nd Interdisciplinary Opioid Crisis Seminar

 - Implement ways to improve patient care and ensure patient/ family safety related to the use of opioids

-- Abuse Deterrent Opioid Formulations: An Evolving Debate
+- Medical Marijuana, Opioid Analgesia, and Symptom Management: An Evolving Debate

 A course evaluation form will provide participants with the opportunity to comment on the value of the program content to their practice decisions, performance improvement activities, or possible impact on patient health status.
 Participants will also have the opportunity to comment on any perceived commercial bias in the presentations as well as to identify future educational topics.